axhakani/Simple-Network-in-Cisco/README.md

 | Wireless Device| AccessPoint-PT     | 1    |
 | Router        | ISR-331      | 1   |

-table 1.0: Devices used in the network
+(Table 1.0: Devices used in the network)

 - We have to connect all devices with each other.
 We have to click on “Connections” and choose “Copper Straight Through”, because copper is a good conductor of electricity to